Great wine, good fun, and the gravel road less taken

 Cofounder and Partner

 Meg was a founding investor in 2004, joined daily operations in 2007, then took a four-month hiatus in 2010 to work the harvest in Marlborough, New Zealand, before returning to the family fold, where she headed national sales efforts from 2010 through 2014.
 “I love wine because of the journey it takes me on.
 A glass of wine can transport me to another country, teach me about the weather, and introduce me to new producers.”
-Meg now collaborates on various projects with her husband, Luke Bradford of COR Cellars and is teaching their daughter, Olivia, how to hunt for agates.
+Meg now collaborates on various projects with her husband, Luke Bradford of COR Cellars and is teaching their daughters, Olivia & Delphine, how to hunt for agates.

 CURTISS MALLORY GILBERT